 Note:These are most commonly used with the Nothing constant.
 But any two references can be compared.

 And:The result depends on the memory locations—not the object data the references point to.

 The VB.NET language provides the VarType function.
 This function is equivalent to the GetType function.
 It returns a Type reference for an object instance.
 We provide further examples for VarType.VarType

-Classes are essential to VB.NET programs.
+Classes are essential.
 They are the building blocks of our programs.
 A Class is a reference type—it is allocated on the managed heap.
-It can have Functions and Subs, and also data members—this includes fields.
+It can have Functions, Subs, data members—this includes fields.